List of Marvel Comics characters: E: Mitchell Ellison

-Mitchell Ellison was a fictional character who originated in the Netflix adaptation of Daredevil, portrayed by Geoffrey Cantor.
+Mitchell Ellison is a character who originated in the Marvel Cinematic Universe television series Daredevil, portrayed by Geoffrey Cantor.
 The character, created by Marco Ramirez, first appeared in the episode "Rabbit in a Snowstorm".

 Ellison is the editor-in-chief of the New York Bulletin.
-Known for his dry, yet knowledgeable demeanor, Ellison believes in his employees' abilities to research and report a good story.
+Known for his dry yet knowledgeable demeanor, Ellison believes in his employees' abilities to research and report a good story.
 He is long time friends with Ben Urich, whom he considers his most trusted reporter.
 Their friendship hits a snag with the appearance of the Devil of Hell's Kitchen and the rise in organized crime.
 As Ben insists on reporting on Wilson Fisk, Ellison wants him to work on meaningless fluff pieces to boost the paper's ailing circulation numbers.
 Ellison still looks out for Urich, as he later offers Ben a promotion to a higher position that would guarantee Ben could pay for his wife Doris' medical bill, but Ben politely turns him down.

 Ellison and Ben finally have a falling out when Ben tries to print a story about Fisk killing his own father, but Ellison shoots him down citing a lack of proof.
 Ben begins to accuse him of being on Fisk's payroll, and such accusations get him fired as a result.
 After Fisk kills Ben, Ellison attends his funeral and receives a cold stare from Karen Page.
 Ultimately, Ellison's secretary Caldwell turns out to be Fisk's informant as she is arrested by the FBI as part of a sweep orchestrated on Hoffman's testimony.
 Realizing he had failed Ben, Ellison could only put his head down in shame.

 In season two, Ellison aids Karen in looking into Frank Castle's background.
 Seeing potential in her research skills, he offers her a reporter position at the Bulletin and gives her Ben's old office.
 However, Ellison feels that Karen is getting too involved in the story regarding Frank and suggests that she get police protection.
 When Karen accuses him that he would not have done that to Ben, he states that he will not make that mistake again.
 After Frank rescues Karen from the Blacksmith, she visits Ellison who is relieved to see that she is okay.
 Ellison even suggests writing Frank in a positive light after everything she has learned about him.

 Ellison reappears in The Punisher.
 Karen comes to him asking about any information regarding someone named Micro.
 Ellison revealed that he had received a story from Micro about possible corrupted government officials, but he was convinced not to publish it by Carson Wolf as it would hinder their investigation.
 However, he kept the story and information and gives it to Karen for her research.
 He later tries to reason with Karen after she receives a letter from bomber, Lewis Wilson.
 When Frank's face is seen on camera and shown on the news, Ellison deduces that Karen was aware of him being alive.